Description | The input data are used to determine the coefficients ai of a polynomial

 X, Y, InvVar | vectors of size sizex, holding the input data |

 If possible, the X axis should include the zero point.
 Fitting far off the zero-point may lead to poor matching of the polynomial and your data, given the typical form of a polynomial (which has only deg-1 "turns").
 In such a case, you should calculate the polynomial not for the original X, but for a shifted X' axis.
-If, e.g., you have to find a polynomial matching data for x ranging from 9 to 10, you would best shift your X axis by -9, in order to have x'=0 at the beginning of the range.
-Shifting by -9.5 for x'=0 in the middle of the range would also be fine.
+If, e.g., you have to find a polynomial matching data for x ranging from 9 to 10, you would best shift your X axis by -9.5, in order to have x'=0 in the middle of the range.
+Shifting by -9.0 for x'=0 at the beginning of the range would also be fine.

 In the rare case of failure, this function returns 1 (TRUE) and sets all A[i] = 0. |